rtiempo/chat-app-react-typescript/README.md

-# Getting Started with Create React App
+# Chat App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a chat app built using react, typescript and firebase.

 ## Available Scripts